Medical & Dietary

 Special Dietary Considerations

-It is absolutely necessary that a child on a special diet be aware of his/her dietary needs, and cooperative with his/her dietary plan.
-He or she must be knowledgeable about what foods can and cannot be eaten and willing to check in with our kitchen staff before each meal.
+It is absolutely necessary that a child on a special diet be aware of his/her dietary needs, be cooperative with his/her dietary plan and self-advocate on trips or when away from the main camp area.
+He or she must be knowledgeable about what foods can and cannot be eaten and be willing to check in with our kitchen staff before each meal.

 Please contact us and speak with a director regarding any special dietary needs your child has before enrolling them for camp.